1773 English cricket season: Hampshire v England

 The first match between Hampshire and England took place at Sevenoaks Vine on 28–29 June.
-The England team was a strong Kent and Surrey combination.
+England was a strong Kent and Surrey combination.
 The surviving scorecard is the first since 1744 to include some bowling and fielding details, though no credit was given to the bowler when a batsman was out other than by being clean bowled, a constraint in scoring that was not rectified until well into the 19th century.
-In this match, Lumpy Stevens may have been the best bowler as he took five wickets bowled and possibly had more from catches.
+In this match, Lumpy Stevens may have been the best bowler as he took five wickets bowled, and possibly had more from catches.
 Hampshire batted first and were all out for 77.
 England totalled 177 in reply to establish a first innings lead of 100; Joseph Miller scored 73.
 In their second innings, Hampshire were dismissed for only 49 and so England won by an innings & 51 runs.
 The scorecard includes the first known instance of hit wicket as a means of dismissal, but it is not mentioned again until 1786.
-The batsman in this case was John Minshull and it was another "first" for him as he scored cricket's earliest recorded century in 1769.
+The batsman in this case was John Minshull, and it was another 'first' for him as he scored cricket's earliest recorded century in 1769.

 There was a return match at the Artillery Ground on 2–3 July.
 John Small scored 58 in Hampshire's first innings total of 132.
 England replied with 187 to take a first innings lead of 55.
 Hampshire then scored 154 and England made 100/4 to win by 6 wickets.
 Coulsdon batsman Will Palmer, who had an outstanding season in 1773, scored 52* and 30* in the two England innings.

 The two teams met at the Artillery Ground again a week later, on 9–10 July.
 This match is not included in the ACS list but Martin Wilson in his Index to Waghorn explains the situation, based on H. T. Waghorn's source, that it is an extra match which had previously been overlooked.
-Waghorn's source reported that England won by 2 wickets but Hampshire were handicapped because Thomas Brett was injured.
+Waghorn's source reported that England won by 2 wickets, but Hampshire were handicapped because Thomas Brett was injured.